Financial Reporting Services In India

 Statement of cash flow

 The statement outlines the cash flow activity of the company.
-The cash flow statement provides the sources and purposes of cash in the particular year.
+The cash flow statement provides the sources and purposes of cash in a particular year.

 Bank Reconciliation Report